focusOtter/micro-saas-new/backend/notes/hosting.md

 I didn't know this was possible.
 I'd obviously have to update the role for Amplify to allow that, but I just checked and the L2 construct _does_ expose a `role` property.
 This could significantly decrease ci/cd overhead.

 I'm going to refactor this, but there is still a bunch of learnings of things that happened so far, so I'm going to move this over to a `hosting-learnings` branch.

+## Migrating from GitHub actions to Buildspec

+Ok...
+I _think_ "all" I have to do is port my cdk operations from my GitHub actions `.yml` file over to my buildspec.
+Specifically, it'll be in the preBuild phase.
+Then update The role for Amplify so that it basically has the same permissions as what the cdk has.